aquasecurity/tracee/docs/docs/advanced/data-sources/builtin/process-tree.md

 sudo tracee --output option:sort-events --output json --output option:parse-arguments --proctree source=both --events <event_type>
 ```

-The underlying structure is populated using the core `sched_process_fork`, `sched_process_exec`, and `sched_process_exit` events and their args.
+The underlying structure is populated using the core `sched_process_fork`, `sched_process_exec`, and `sched_process_exit` events and their data.
 There's also an option to bootstrap the process tree through a secondary route using internal signal events.

 > Introducing this secondary event source is strategic: it reduces interference with actively traced events, leading to more accurate and granular updates in the process tree.